Restrictions lifted for tourists from November 8 as travel rules ease

-As travel in Europe has been opening up, many European governments have been left frustrated at the intransigence of the US leadership.
+As travel in Europe has been opening up, many European governments had been left frustrated at the intransigence of the US leadership.
 As European countries’ vaccination rates increased, the frustration grew, as citizens from some nations with higher Covid rates were still permitted entry to the US.

 British Prime Minister Boris Johnson called the announcement “a fantastic boost for business and trade, and great that family and friends on both sides of the pond can be reunited once again.”
 Germany’s U.S. ambassador, Emily Haber, said on Twitter it was “hugely important to promote people-to-people contacts and transatlantic business.”

 If you’re looking for low-cost flights to or across the US, Kiwi.com is the place to find them.
-We’ve got amazing deals from Europe and elsewhere, including special offers, hidden fares, airline deals, and loads of travel hacks to get you where you need to be for less.
+We’ve got amazing deals from Europe and elsewhere, including special offers, hidden fares, airline deals and loads of travel hacks to get you where you need to be for less.

 Check out our low prices now.
 Kiwi.com: we hack the system, you fly for less.